The Importance of Sleep for Children

 • Teenagers – 8 to 10 hours

 This means that deciding when your child should go to sleep depends on their age and when they wake up.
-For example, if your little one’s an early bird who wakes up at 6AM, and they’re a toddler, try getting them to bed at 7PM.
+For example, if your kid is an early bird who wakes up at 6AM, and they are a toddler, try getting them to bed at 7PM.

 What Can Affect Children’s Sleep?